Scifabric/pybossa/doc/user/overview.rst

 When importing the video the importer parses all videos information and creates tasks with info fields:

 * video_url: the URL of the youtube video which can be embedded in the task form.
-* oembed: embeddable code for the (old) PyBossa video templates.
+* oembed: embeddable code for the (old) PYBOSSA video templates.

 The tasks created with the Youtube importer are ready to be used with the youtube and video templates.